davidalantodd/project-1-github-copilot/README.md

 Overall, testing allowed us to confirm functionality of the existing code and test some performance optimizations on the refactored code.

 ## Task 5: Document the Refactored Code

+I was able to refactor the legacy codebase using GitHub Copilot.
+The following optimizations were made:
+- Implemented a caching mechanism in `PokemonCard.js` to store fetched data and reuse it if available.
+This code change made a measurable difference in execution time for the unit test I created, reducing time from 160ms to 88ms.
+This measurable difference would multiply over time the more a user interacted with the application.
+- Debounced the search input in `App.js` to limit the rate at which the search state is updated.
+This improved user experience in anticipation of scaling.
+There would be no filtering lag if the list of Pokemon in the database grew to a large amount.

+Copilot sped up the time it took to refactor in the following ways:
+- Identifying key issues in the legacy codebase to make spotting potential inefficiencies faster.
+- Suggesting multiple solutions by generating code and unit tests, allowing me as the developer to look deeper into these options and choose one that is vetted and appropriate for the use case
+- Generating comments and documentation for key functionality

 Link to Source Code: [Pokeverse Solution Optimized with GitHub Copilot](https://github.com/davidalantodd/pokeverse-solution-github-copilot/tree/week-4-github-copilot-refactor)